tarwn/lessthandot-hugo/blogs/content/posts/2013-04-20-missing-index-suggestion-duplicate-index.md

 ---
 Missing index suggestion – Duplicate Index

 The missing index feature, while tuning or checking estimated and actual plans, is very helpful.
 Something that is key in that sentence is the word, helpful.
-Don’t run out and simply create all of them.
+Don't run out and simply create all of them.
 Make sure it is a viable solution that does not implement the three major faults in index strategies: duplicates, overlapping and misalignment.

 In SQL Server 2008 and previous versions, the missing index suggestions had a little feature (read as bug) that would suggest an identical index to what was already on the table.
 In fact, in some cases, it would use the index that was a duplicate and still suggest to create it.
-You can see a great article on this from Paul Randal, “[Missing index DMV bug that could cost your sanity…”.][1]
+You can see a great article on this from Paul Randal, “[Missing index DMV bug that could cost your sanity...”.][1]

 With SQL Server 2012, this was thought to be resolved but we still can end up with the same situation.